Muniche language: Phonotactics

 Many consonant clusters in Muniche are suspected to arise from vowel reduction.

 Verbs

 Desiderative

 Muniche has a desiderative suffix -çu ~ -cu, used to express that the subject of a verb to which the suffix is attached desires the outcome of the clause.

 The subject must be the one desiring the realization of an action and the realizer of the action.
 To express the desire of someone else realizing an action, the complement-taking verb açta must be used.

-Vocabulary

-Loukotka (1968) lists the following basic vocabulary items for Munichi.